East Coast (London North Eastern Railway)

 Our ongoing role

-We continue our statutory role in helping passengers with their unresolved rail complaints.
-Where a passenger has been unable to resolve their complaint directly with Virgin Trains East Coast we work with them to achieve a better outcome for the passenger.
-We use the information from these ‘appeal’ complaints to help Virgin Trains East Coast understand the root causes of unresolved complaints and continuously improve the customer service they provide.
+We will continue in our statutory role in helping passengers with their unresolved rail complaints.
+Where a passenger has been unable to resolve their complaint directly with the operator, we work with them to achieve a better outcome for the passenger.
+We use the information from these ‘appeal’ complaints to help the operator understand the root causes of unresolved complaints and continuously improve the customer service they provide.

 To view our National Rail Passenger Survey reports or to access these and our appeal complaints data through our Data Explorer tool, please click on the links below: